 Clear Spring Health contracts directly with primary and specialty care practitioners, hospitals, and ancillary providers to provide care for our membership.
 Clear Spring Health has an extensive network of pharmacies to service members across our service areas.
 Practitioners and other healthcare providers are chosen in such a manner that existing patterns of care, including patterns of hospital admissions, can be maintained.
 Participation in Clear Spring Health in no way precludes participation in any other program with which the provider may be affiliated.
-To find a provider go to www.ClearSpringHealthCare.com to access Clear Spring's On-Line Provider Directory
+To find a provider go to https://clearspringhealthcare.com/find-a-provider to access Clear Spring Health's On-Line Provider Directory.